Mast3rwaf1z/Mast3rwaf1z/README.md

 ## Hi there 👋
 I'm Thomas.

+I'm studying for a M.Sc.
+Software degree, currently working on my master's thesis in distributed systems.
+My master's thesis has most of its code available as free software @ [Our Organisation](https://github.com/aau-p9s)

-I'm studying a master's degree in software engineering, I have a great interest in learning new paradigms, as I enjoy attacking a problem from a new angle.
+I have a great interest in learning new paradigms, as I enjoy attacking a problem from a new angle.
 I take an interest in distributed systems and distributed computing and is an active member of [Aalborg supercomputer klub](https://github.com/aalborg-supercomputer-klubben).

 If you want to know more about me and my projects, you can always take a look at my [website](https://skade.dev)
 <!--